 For Muslims, giving everything to the surviving spouse after death when there are other beneficiaries is prohibited, since the Quran mandates other beneficiaries.
 Unfortunately, though, Muslims do this all the time.
 While it is assumed the surviving spouse will take care of the children with what she gets, this is not necessarily the case.
 The survivor may (and if it is a male, will likely quickly) get married.
 If the survivor also dies, the new spouse may be the beneficiary, accidentally disinheriting the children.
 The surviving spouse can also be sued or go through a financial calamity such as endure bankruptcy.

 Unfortunately, people unwittingly organize assets in a way that causes injustices upon death.
-Part of Islamic Inheritance is awareness of how you own your wealth.
+Part of Islamic Inheritance is an awareness of how you own your wealth.

 For more on the process of organizing, you should sign up for our email series on Islamic Estate Planning.